 If you speak with a co-resident who refuses service, fill out an attempt and try again later.
-If it was the defendant who refused: select Bad Address, name and describe the individual by selecting "new contact", choose the "service not permitted" option, and add that they refused service.
+If it was the defendant who refused: select Attempted, "Per Person" and "new contact", choose the "service not permitted" option, and add that they refused service.

 We've noticed a preference for courts to throw out proofs indicating that drop service was performed, and that they will instead choose to pursue alternative service under Illinois Statute 203.1.
 Rather than filing proofs that will eventually get thrown out, we are opting for a proactive approach.

 Timelines for service of process are short in Illinois, so it is important that proofs be returned as quickly as possible.
 E-sign proofs should be signed within 24 hours.
 If they need to be mailed, or scanned and sent to Docattach@abclegal.com, this should happen within 48 hours.

 Please contact ABC Legal if you are ever struggling to make these timelines.